-The BEST banana pudding filled with layers of pudding, whipped cream, bananas and vanilla wafers.
+The BEST banana pudding filled with layers of pudding, wafers, fresh bananas and homemade whipped cream.
 An easy, no-bake dessert that’s perfect for a last minute party or get together.

-This dish combines my love for no-bake desserts and anything banana flavored.
-It’s so easy to whip up and tastes super creamy and luscious.
+- Easy: It’s so easy to whip up and tastes super creamy and luscious.
 I am obsessed!
-For more no-bake banana desserts, check out my delicious banana cream pie and banana split dessert.

 - Vanilla wafers.
 The dish starts with a layer of vanilla wafers.
 Line your baking dish with about 1/2 box of vanilla wafers, or until the bottom of the dish is covered.

 - Bananas.
 Next comes the sliced bananas.
 Add them evenly on top of the wafer cookies.

 - Pudding.
 The bananas are then topped with half of the creamy pudding layer.
 It’s a mixture of softened cream cheese, sweetened condensed milk, instant vanilla pudding, milk and whipped cream.
 Once you add the pudding, you’ll repeat the 3 layers again.